- January 12, 2021

 If you want the chance to ride the big trend to bigger profits, a trailing stop is your best bet.

-How you place your trailing stop loss will be dependent on your trading platform and your trailing stop method.
+How you place your trailing stop will be dependent on your trading platform and your trailing stop method.
+Forex traders should know the meaning of pips in Forex and how your broker uses them (2 after the decimal, 4, and 5)

-In order to understand how to place a trailing stop, you should know the different between a trailing stop and a static stop loss.
+In order to understand how to place a trailing stop, you should know the different between a trailing stop and a static stop.

 What Is The Difference Between A Trailing Stop And A Stop Loss?